INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 In summary, there is currently no standard way to supply a list of supported languages.

+As long as the response body supplied in a machine-readable format, such as JSON, sent with HTTP status code 406, is not standardised, it is not possible to build applications, such as the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu/), that can programmatically access a list of supported languages and display that information to an end user.
+In addition, the return of HTTP status code 406 is only a recommendation, an implementation may choose use return HTTP status code 200 and return a default representation.

+A workaround for programmatical access to a list of supported languages could be the following procedure:
+1. Retrieve a list of languages of interest
+    - For a EU-wide application, this could be a list of all EU official languages.
+    - For another application, this could be a list of languages chosen by an end user.
+2. For each language of interest, issue an HTTP HEAD request to the landing page (`/`) with HTTP header `Accept-Language` set to `language_of_interest_tag,*;q=0.0` (e.g. `en,*;q=0.0`).
+3. For every response: if the HTTP status code of the response is 200, add the language specified in `Content-Language` to the list of supported languages.

+This workaround presumes that the following requirements and recommendations are followed:
+- [Recommendation 2 of OAPIF](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_http_1_1), regarding the support of HTTP method HEAD
+- **/req/multilinguality/accept-language-header** and **/rec/multilinguality/content-negotiation** regarding support for `Accept-Language` and `Content-Language`

-The parts in this specification regarding the 406 HTTP status code are inspired by discussions on Stack Overflow ([SO1], [SO2]) and on chapter 7 in [Alla].
+The parts in this specification regarding the 406 HTTP status code are inspired by discussions on Stack Overflow (\[[SO1]\], \[[SO2]\]) and on chapter 7 in \[[Alla10]\].